GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 The two log statements added will print all profile data received from the external provider in JSON format, and the portion of that profile actually processed by Gluu, respectively.

-Do a login attempt by choosing the external provider of your interest, then check the contents of [passport node logs](#about-passport-logs).
+Perform a login attempt by choosing an external provider, then check the contents of the [passport node logs](#passport-logs).

 ## How user onboarding works

-As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated in case the user is known -.
-To determine if a user was already added, a string composed by the provider name as well as his ID is used.
-As an example, if user "MrBrown" has logged in at Twitter, the string would look like `passport-twitter:mrbrown`.
-An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals to `passport-twitter:mrbrown`.
+As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated in case the user is known.

+To determine if a user was already added, a string is composed with the provider name and the user ID.
+For example, if user "MrBrown" has logged in at Twitter, the string would look like `passport-twitter:mrbrown`.
+An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals `passport-twitter:mrbrown`.

-If there are no matches, a new user entry is added with the values [received](#inspecting-profile-data) from the external provider as well as the computed value for `oxExternalUid`.
-The user profile can contain single or multivalued attributes, however it is required specifically that `id` and `provider` be single-valued.
+If there are no matches, a new user entry is added with the values [received](#inspecting-profile-data) from the external provider, as well as the computed value for `oxExternalUid`.
+The user profile can contain single or multivalued attributes, however `id` and `provider` **must** be single-valued.

-Probably you already noticed there is no `id` LDAP attribute.
-Actually, there is an intermediate step which does mapping of attributes from the remote source (external provider) to the local destination (Gluu LDAP).
+You may have noticed there is no `id` LDAP attribute.
+There is an intermediate step which does mapping of attributes from the remote source (external provider) to the local destination (Gluu LDAP).
 This is controlled by the [configuration properties](#custom-script-parameters) found in Passport's interception script.

 Also note that you can apply some transformation of incoming attribute values before they are sent to the custom script by tweaking the correponding `js` file of the strategy of your interest.

 ## Altering flow behaviour

 There a couple of ways to modify the behavior of the authentication flow.
 These are slight flow changes though.
-If you want a tailored workflow to achieve needs not covered in this section, we suggest to open a [support ticket](https://support.gluu.org) to receive further assistance.
-Customization may demand programming skills in languages such as python, Java, and Node.js from your side.
+To achieve needs not covered in this section, you may want to open a [support ticket](https://support.gluu.org) for further assistance.
+Customization may require programming skills in languages such as python, Java, and Node.js.

-For all modifications below you have to wait at least 1 minute before testing it.
-This is the time the server takes to pick your configuration changes.
+Wait at least 1 minute before testing all modications to give the server time to pickup configuration changes.

 ### Requiring email in profile

 Default implementation does not impose constraints around attributes requiredness with exception of `username`.
-If you want to flag `email` as required, you can add a property to the strategy this way:
+If you want to flag `email` as required, you can add the following property to the strategy:

-- In oxTrust, go to "Configuration" > "Manage Authentication" > "Passport Authentication Method"
+- In oxTrust, navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`
-- Press the "Add new property" button for the strategy you want to manage
+- Click `Add new property` for the appropriate strategy
-- Enter "requestForEmail" in the left field and "true" on the right
+- Enter `requestForEmail` in the left field and `true` in the right field
 - Save your settings

-With this setup, just after authentication at external site, a newcomer will be shown a page to enter his email (this won't be needed for subsequent logins) to complete the flow.
+With this configuration added, to complete the login flow, a newcomer will be shown a page to enter their email after authentication at the external provider (this won't be needed for subsequent logins).
 The value entered is stored in LDAP `mail` attribute.
 However, if an existing user has such email assigned already authentication will fail.

-Most social providers offer means for users to select which attributes can be exposed to external applications that read their profile data, so depending on user settings the value can be present or not.
-This means that even if *requestForEmail* is set to *true*, there might be cases in which users are not prompted.
+Most social providers prompt users to authorize the release of personal attributes to external providers, so depending on user settings the value may be present or not.
+This means that even if `requestForEmail` is set to `true`, there may be cases where users are not prompted.

 ### Email account linking

 There are cases in which an external provider is trusted so you can change the default behavior of adding a new user entry locally, but binding an existing user to the one that is logging in.
 This linking can be done via email attribute.

-As an example, suppose you have 3 users in your Gluu local LDAP: Larry (larry@acme.com), Moe (moe@acme.com), and Curly (curly@acme.com).
+For example, suppose you have 3 users in your Gluu local LDAP: Larry (`larry@acme.com`), Moe (`moe@acme.com`), and Curly (`curly@acme.com`).
 When you enable email account linking for provider "XYZ" and certain user logs in through XYZ to access your application, he will be logged as Moe as long as his email is "moe@acme.com" at XYZ.

-To do account linking proceed this way:
+To enable account linking, follow these steps:

-- In oxTrust, go to "Configuration" > "Manage Authentication" > "Passport Authentication Method"
+- In oxTrust, navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`
-- Press the "Add new property" button for the strategy you want to manage
+- Click `Add new property` for the appropriate strategy
-- Enter "emailLinkingSafe" in the left field and "true" on the right
+- Enter `emailLinkingSafe` in the left field and `true` in the right field
 - Save your settings

 !!!
 Note:
-    Only enable this feature for trusted providers and do not set *requestForEmail* to *true* in this case since this opens a big security hole.
+    Only enable this feature for trusted providers and do not set `requestForEmail` to `true` in this case since this opens a big security hole.

 ### Preselecting an external provider

-In some cases you don't want to show the identity providers selection form, but have means to determine programatically where you would like to send users to.
-In this case, you need to customize the authorization request being sent to Gluu Server in order to pass the desired provider.
-For this purpose you just have to create a custom parameter for authorization requests and parameterize the passport script accordingly.
+In some cases you might not want to show external identity providers, instead simply directing a user to a specific external provider.
+In this case, you need to customize the authorization request being sent to Gluu in order to pass the desired provider.
+For this purpose you need to create a custom parameter for authorization requests and parameterize the passport script accordingly.

 Please follow these steps:

 1. Create a custom parameter for authorization request

-    - Login to oxTrust and go to "Configuration" > "JSON configuration" > "oxAuth configuration"
+    - Login to oxTrust and navigate to `Configuration` > `JSON configuration` > `oxAuth configuration`
-    - Scroll down to "authorizationRequestCustomAllowedParameters" and click on the plus icon
+    - Scroll down to `authorizationRequestCustomAllowedParameters` and click the plus icon
-    - Enter a name for the custom parameter you are adding, e.g. "preselectedExternalProvider"
+    - Enter a name for the custom parameter you are adding, e.g. `preselectedExternalProvider`
-    - Press on "Save configuration" at the bottom
+    - Save the configuration

 1. Parameterize the passport custom script to read the custom parameter

-    - Navigate to "Configuration" > "Custom scripts"
+    - Navigate to `Configuration` > `Custom scripts`
-    - In "Person Authentication" tab, collapse the script labelled "passport_social" (or "passport_saml" if you are using inbound SAML)
+    - In `Person Authentication` tab, expand the script labelled `passport_social` (or `passport_saml` if you are using inbound SAML)
-    - Click on "Add new property" and enter "authz_req_param_provider" on the left
+    - Click `Add new property` and enter `authz_req_param_provider` in the left field
-    - On the right enter the name of the custom parameter (e.g. "preselectedExternalProvider")
+    - In the right field, enter the name of the custom parameter (e.g. `preselectedExternalProvider`)

-This way you can append a new query parameter to the request you issue to start the authorization process in your application:
+Now you can append a new query parameter to the request you issue to start the authorization process in your application, for example:

 ```
 https://<domain-name>/oxauth/authorize.htm?response_type=code+...&client_id=...